extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/ztp_reference.rst

 downloading firmware.

-For more information, refer to the `Using DHCP Automatic Deployment <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-B70DA4FE-6819-45A9-9E07-65785D7DB402.html>`_ section of the `Brocade Network OS Administration Guide <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-E7A18ADA-3D26-475A-BE56-13088EC74EFF-homepage.html>`_.
+For more information, refer to the `Using DHCP Automatic Deployment <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-B70DA4FE-6819-45A9-9E07-65785D7DB402.html>`_ section of the `Network OS Administration Guide <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-E7A18ADA-3D26-475A-BE56-13088EC74EFF-homepage.html>`_.

 As part of the ZTP process, the switch can execute a local script.
 This stage is used to register the switch with |bwc| and run the BGP workflow.